VnUgE/VNLib.Core/lib/Net.Transport.SimpleTCP/README.md

 so if you wish to reduce socket memory consumption, you may use the `TCPConfig.OnSocketCreated` callback method to configure your socket accordingly.

 ##### Threading
-This library uses the SocketAsyncEventArgs WinSock socket programming paradigm, so the `TPCConfig.AcceptThread` configuration property is the number of outstanding SocketAsyncEvents that will be pending.
+This library uses the SocketAsyncEventArgs WinSock socket programming paradigm, so the `TCPConfig.AcceptThreads` configuration property is the number of outstanding SocketAsyncEvents that will be pending.
 This value should be tuned to your use case, lower numbers relative to processor count may yield less accepts/second, higher numbers may see no increase or even reduced performance.

 ##### Internal object cache
 TcpServer maintains a complete object cache (VNLib.Utils.Memory.Caching.ObjectCache) which may grow quite large for your application depending on load, tuning the cache quota config property may be useful for your application.
 Lower numbers will increase GC load, higher values (or disabled) will likely yield a larger working set.
 Because of this the TcpServer class implements the ICacheHolder interface. **Note:** because TcpServer caches store disposable objects, the `CacheClear()` method does nothing.
 To programatically clear these caches, call the `CacheHardClear()` method.